 Dear Sonora Students, Staff and Parents,

-It is with great pleasure that I welcome you to the 2015-2016 school year.
-I am very excited to serve all of you in my third year as your principal.
+It is with great pleasure that I welcome you to the 2017-2018 school year.
+I am very excited to serve all of you in my fifth year as your principal.
 Last school year was a most successful one at every level; academically, athletically and as a school community.
-As great as the last school year was for Sonora, the 2015-16 school year has the potential to be even better.
-To do this your continued help, leadership and support will be needed at our great high school!
+As great as the last school year was for Sonora, the 2017-18 school year has the potential to be even better.
+To do this, your continued help, leadership and support will be needed at our great high school!

-The 2014-15 school year was a very successful one for our athletics and activities.
-Our athletes achieved at the highest levels this year with teams reaching the CIF playoffs in boys water polo, girls and boys basketball, boys soccer, wrestling, baseball, track and field and swimming.
-Our Boys’ Basketball team had an amazing run culminating with a CIF-SS 3AA Championship.
-We had two CIF-SS Champion wrestlers and a state medalist in wrestling and a two Raiders who won CIF Championships in swimming.
+The 2016-17 school year was very successful for both athletics and activities.
+Our athletes achieved at the highest levels this year with teams reaching the CIF playoffs in boys water polo, girls and boys basketball, wrestling, baseball, track and field and swimming.
 Our Sonora Dance and Drill Team won two National Championships in large and small military.
 Our Sonora ASB did an outstanding job of starting the year with tons of school spirit and continued to encourage our Raider Pride by planning and implementing fantastic dances and pep rallies.
 I am proud to say that our Sonora Students and Staff were very involved in our local community.
-Approximately 30 staff and over 450 students started our Winter Break at Sonora by participating in the 24th annual Sonora Food Drive.
-The Food Drive served 93 local families by providing two large boxes food, blankets, and toys during the Christmas season.
+Approximately 30 staff and over 450 students started our Winter Break at Sonora by participating in the 26th annual Sonora Food Drive.
+The Food Drive served over 100 local families by providing two large boxes food, blankets, and toys during the Christmas season.
 What a thrill it was for all of us to engage in this Raider Pride throughout the school year!

-In the 2015-2016 school year we are excited about building upon our successes academically, athletically and continuing our positive influence in the community.
-During this school year, we will be focusing on our WASC Action Plan as we continue to review data to evaluate, revise and refine our instruction to ensure all of our students are performing at their highest academic levels.
-This year we will be implementing the Raider Revolution, our new tutorial and acceleration program.
+In the 2017-2018 school year we are excited about building upon our successes academically, athletically and continuing our positive influence in the community.
+During this school year, we will be focusing on our 2023 WASC Action Plan as we continue to review data to evaluate, revise and refine our instruction to ensure all of our students are performing at their highest academic levels.
+This year we will be implementing the third year of our Raider Revolution, our during the school day tutorial and acceleration program.
 Each day students who demonstrated a need in English or Math, based on academic data collected in the last school year, will receive direct instructional support from our Sonora teachers.
 Students who meet all academic requirements may use this time to study or attend acceleration sessions from their assigned teachers.
-Finally, Sonora will be in year two of our Excellence and Equity Grant (E2) to help us increase the diversity and access for underrepresented students in our IB Program.
-This year we will increase professional development opportunities for our teachers, increase our outreach efforts and continue to increase access for all students into to our IB program.
+Finally, Sonora will be in year four of our Excellence and Equity Grant (E2) as we continue to increase the diversity and access for underrepresented students in our IB Program.
+This year we will continue the professional development opportunities for our teachers, increase our outreach efforts and continue to increase access for all students into to our IB program.

 I am looking forward to another amazing school year in service to our students, parents and community.